asarayja/Unlimited-Webpanel/README.md

 Notes
 for bugs or having idean for a new feature or a support for a new garage send me a message on Discord and with name Unlimited Webpanel Reforge and the bugs or feature idea
+It only Support qbx(qbox) for now but i have a plane to update it to support qbcore again in the future